 INSPECTIONS

 C104.1 General.
-Construction or work for which a permit is required shall be subject to inspection by the code official or his or her designated agent, and such construction or work shall remain accessible and exposed for inspection purposes until approved.
-It shall be the duty of the permit applicant to cause the work to remain accessible and exposed for inspection purposes.
+Construction or work for which a permit is required shall be subject to inspection by the code official, his or her designated agent, or an approved agency, and such construction or work shall remain visible and able to be accessed for inspection purposes until approved.
+Approval as a result of an inspection shall not be construed to be an approval of a violation of the provisions of this code or of other ordinances of the jurisdiction.
+Inspections presuming to give authority to violate or cancel the provisions of this code or of other ordinances of the jurisdiction shall not be valid.
+It shall be the duty of the permit applicant to cause the work to remain visible and able to be accessed for inspection purposes.
 Neither the code official nor the jurisdiction shall be liable for expense entailed in the removal or replacement of any material, product, system or building component required to allow inspection to validate compliance with this code.

 C104.2 Required inspections.
-The code official or his or her designated agent, upon notification, shall make the inspections set forth in Sections C104.2.1 through C104.2.6.
+The code official, his or her designated agent, or an approved agency, upon notification, shall make the inspections set forth in Sections C104.2.1 through C104.2.6.

-C104.2.1 Footing and foundation inspection.
-Inspections associated with footings and foundations shall verify compliance with the code as to R-value, location, thickness, depth of burial and protection of insulation as required by the code and approved plans and specifications.
+C104.2.1 Footing and foundation insulation.
+Inspections shall verify footing and/or foundation insulation R-value, location, thickness, depth of burial and protection of insulation as required by the code, approved plans and specifications.

-C104.2.2 Insulation and fenestration inspection.
-Inspections shall be made before application of interior finish and shall verify compliance with the code as to types of insulation and corresponding R-values and their correct location and proper installation; fenestration properties (U-factor, SHGC and VT) and proper installation; and air leakage controls as required by the code and approved plans and specifications.
+C104.2.2 Thermal envelope.
+Inspections shall be made before application of interior finish and shall verify that envelope components with the correct type of insulation, the R-values, the correct location of insulation, the correct fenestration, the U-factor, SHGC, VT, and air leakage controls are properly installed as required by the code, approved plans and specifications.

-C104.2.3 Plumbing inspection.
-Inspections verify compliance as required by the code and approved plans and specifications as to types of insulation and corresponding R-values and protection, required controls and required heat traps.
+C104.2.3 Plumbing system.
+Inspections shall verify the type of insulation, the R-values, the protection required, controls, and heat traps as required by the code, approved plans and specifications.

-C104.2.4 Mechanical inspection.
-Inspections shall verify compliance as required by the code and approved plans and specifications as to installed HVAC equipment type and size, required controls, duct and piping system insulation and corresponding R-value, duct system and damper air leakage and required energy recovery and/or economizers.
+C104.2.4 Mechanical system.
+Inspections shall verify the installed HVAC equipment for the correct type and size, controls, duct and piping insulation R-values, duct system and damper air leakage, minimum fan efficiency, energy recovery and economizer as required by the code, approved plans and specificiations.

-C104.2.5 Electrical and lighting inspection.
-Inspections shall verify compliance as required by the code and approved plans and specifications as to installed lighting systems, components and controls; motors and installation of an electric meter for each dwelling unit.
+C104.2.5 Electrical system.
+Inspections shall verify lighting system controls, components, meters; motors and installation of an electric meter for each dwelling unit as required by the code, approved plans and specifications.

 C104.2.6 Final inspection.
-The building shall have a final inspection and not be occupied until approved.
+The final inspection shall include verification of the installation and proper operation of all required building controls, and documentation verifying activities associated with required building commissioning have been conducted in accordance with Section C408.